 As an international financial center, London vies with New York to be the center of global finance.
 It’s not just that London is the capital of a country with a larger GDP – it is a full-service center with advanced settlement and payments systems, and diverse sources and uses of funds.
 London operates at a fast pace of innovation, which we want to be part of, as it continually competes with other global financial centers.

 The high volume and global nature of capital flows in and out of the city complicates the work of due diligence necessary to identify the people behind transactions.

-Because they operate in a global centre and are exposed to global risk, if firms offering financial services in London are to prevent themselves being used for financial crime, they must access information about companies and their owners from every corner of the world.
+Because they operate in a global center and are exposed to global risk, if firms offering financial services in London are to prevent themselves being used for financial crime, they must access information about companies and their owners from every corner of the world.

-While in no way dismissing the due diligence challenges in a regional centre such as Sydney, when Roger and I considered the purpose and goals we set ourselves at Encompass, we realised that a move to the UK would expose our team and our technology to stresses and challenges that would spur us to build world-class RegTech.
+While in no way dismissing the due diligence challenges in a regional center such as Sydney, when Roger and I considered the purpose and goals we set ourselves at Encompass, we realised that a move to the UK would expose our team and our technology to stresses and challenges that would spur us to build world-class RegTech.
 And, as entrepreneurs, we are attracted to the value created in solving large and complex problems.

 Regulatory engagement with innovation